monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ### oh

-Oh is a bash replacement that descibes its scripting language as:
+Oh is a bash replacement that describes its scripting language as:
 > a heavily modified dialect of the Scheme programming language, complete with first-class continuations and proper tail recursion.

 The documentation<sup>1</sup> is in the better end of "home brewed" shells, but is still pretty sparse.